Bergen County, New Jersey · K–6 · In Formation

 Nothing else does.

 The standard does not move because a child finds it difficult.
 Time is the variable; demonstrated mastery is the constant.
 A child who has done genuinely hard things, repeatedly, from an early age — who has failed, rebuilt, and succeeded in a context that mattered — carries a settled self-belief that no praise or credential can manufacture.
 Steve Jobs called it a reality distortion field.
-It is not a personality trait.
 It is the natural consequence of a childhood spent building real things and meeting real standards.

 III.